UPDATE: JANUARY 2022

 4. Sound/ Speakers

 The Roland FP-30 Digital Piano has 2 internal speakers (2 x 12cm) 2 x 11W amps.
 The sound is rich and natural – have a listen to the video below with Tom Crouch on the FP 30.

 The P45 features 2 x 12cm 6W speakers – good smooth sound but of course, it won’t give as much volume as the more 12W powerful speaker set of the FP30.
-See the video below to hear the Yamaha P-45.
+See the video below to hear the concert piano sound on the Roland FP30X.

 What makes any acoustic instrument great is the sound that it produces.
 In this regard, the P-45 certainly excels.
 Producing a full-bodied sound that is rich in depth and resonance, the P-45 is sure to put a smile on the face of even the most discerning music lover.

 From mellow classical pieces to modern pop and rock tunes, the P-45 has no trouble capturing the unique sound of whatever music you decide to play and presenting it in a high-quality, life-like manner with it’s 2X6W speakers.
 Further boasting ten inbuilt instrument sounds, multiple reverb options, and an enhanced sound engine, the P-45 is sure to enrich your musical endeavors in a variety of ways.